 This exchange of IP addresses establishes the connection, and it happens with every device you wish to connect.
 Together, these connected devices comprise your local-area network (LAN).
 Your LAN is protected by a firewall which protects your devices from external, unauthorized access.

 The only reason that your devices can automatically discover each other is because of—you guessed it—UPnP.
 UPnP is enabled on many routers to facilitate an easy internet connection among your devices.
-You can think of UPnP as a doorman for your firewall or the operator of your castle gates (Game of Thrones, anybody?).
+You can think of UPnP as a doorman for your firewall or the operator of your castle gates.
 When a connection is approved, UPnP tells your router to lower its firewall to let the device connect.

 If UPnP doesn't properly route traffic for your Node, you can manually establish the connection using port forwarding.